-Most car batteries which are in good condition will last at least two weeks without needing you to start the car and drive to recharge it, according to the AA.
-But if you don’t intend to drive your car for some time for whatever reason, you should still start it up once a week to recharge the 12V battery.
+Most car batteries that are in good condition will last at least two weeks without needing you to start the car and drive to recharge it.
+But if you don’t intend to drive your car for some time for whatever reason, you should still start it up once a week to recharge the 12-volt battery.

-Want to know how to avoid getting a flat battery, and what you need to do if you go to drive your car and the battery’s dead?
-Read on to find out good and bad habits when it comes to maintaining this vital component.
+Want to know how to avoid getting a flat battery if you’re not driving your car often?
+And what you need to do if you go to drive your car and the battery’s dead?
+Read on to find out what to do, and what not to do, when maintaining your car’s battery.

 How often should I start my car if I’m not driving?

 If you’ve not driven your car for the past two weeks or more, regardless of how old the model is, you should start it up at least once a week and keep it running for 15 minutes.
 By doing this, you allow the alternator (or ‘dynamo’ in older models) to recharge the battery and ensure the engine is kept in good condition too.